putao520/openlan/README_EN.md

                        |                        |                           |
                    Branch 1                 Branch 2                     Branch 3
                        |                        |                           |
-                     Point                    Point                       Point
+                      OLP                      OLP                         OLP
                  10.1.2.11/24              10.1.2.12/24                  10.1.2.13/24

 ## Multiple Area

                    192.168.1.20/24                                 192.168.1.22/24
                          |                                                 |
-                       Point ----Wifi----> vSwitch(NanJing) <----Wifi---- Point
+                        OLP ---- Wifi ----> OLS(NanJing) <---- Wifi ---- OLP
                                                 |
                                                 |
                                              Internet
                                                 |
                                                 |
-                                           vSwitch(ShangHai) - 192.168.1.10/24
+                                           OLS(ShangHai) - 192.168.1.10/24
                                                 |
                        ------------------------------------------------------
                        ^                        ^                           ^
                        |                        |                           |
                    Office Wifi               Home Wifi                 Hotel Wifi
                        |                        |                           |
-                     Point                    Point                       Point
+                      OLP                      OLP                         OLP
                  192.168.1.11/24           192.168.1.12/24              192.168.1.13/24

-# What's Point?
+# What's OLP?
-The point is endpoint to access OpenLAN vSwitch, and all points behind the same vSwitch can visit each other like local area network.
+A OLP is the endpoint to access OLS, and all OLPs behind the same switch can visit each other like local area network.

 ## on Windows
 ### Firstly, Install tap-windows6